+Some commercial almond milks contain very little almonds.
+The one I use has 10% content.
+It’s just a case of seeking out a quality brand.
 Almond milk is quite easy to make for yourself.
 It contains far more almonds than packaged varieties and can be made using organic almonds and pure water.
 Plus you know it won’t be loaded up with agave or other sweeteners.

 HOW TO MAKE ALMOND MILK

-- Simply soak 1 cup of almonds I water for at least 6 hours or overnight to remove phytates and enzyme inhibitors.
+- Simply soak 1 cup of almonds I water for at least 6 hours or overnight to remove phytates and enzyme inhibitors

-- Strain through cheesecloth or a nut milk bag, which you can buy or make simply yourself.
+- Strain through cheesecloth or a nut milk bag, which you can buy or make simply yourself

-- You can blend in cinnamon, honey or other flavourings.
+- You can blend in cinnamon, honey or other flavourings

-- It keeps in the fridge for up to a week.
+- It keeps in the fridge for up to a week

 You could also make this recipe with macadamia or hazelnuts.
 Milk made from any nut is always simple to make.
 You can get creative with your home-made nutmilks by adding ingredients like chia seeds.

 Coconut milk is a great alternative to cows milk for thickening or creating a creaminess in soups, stews, curries or for baking.
 It can even be whipped up and makes a great replacement in desserts for normal cream.